-AFC Urgent Care Stamford is offering antibody blood testing also known as SARS-CoV-2 AB to detect past infection with coronavirus.
+AFC Urgent Care Stamford is offering COVID-19 antibody blood testing to detect patients with a past infection with coronavirus as well as patients that were recently vaccinated for COVID-19.
 The results are available within 2-5 days.

 What hours are you testing?